-This research effort is led by our Translational Research team and focuses on optimizing our technology for our end-user.
+This research effort is led by our Translational Research team and focuses on optimizing our technology.
 This study is not intended to treat Alzheimer’s disease.
 Participation is compensated.

-The GARNET Study aims to inform the development of a better therapy for Alzheimer’s disease.
+The GARNET Study aims to inform the development of a therapy for Alzheimer’s disease.

 This survey will determine your eligibility for participation in our study.
 If you qualify, our team will reach out to provide additional details and next steps.

 Compensation is provided if you are enrolled in any of our study visits.

 Men and women living in the Greater Boston area

 55+ years old

 Adults experiencing early symptoms of Alzheimer’s disease such as unclear thinking and memory loss

 Alzheimer’s disease is characterized by the build-up of sticky plaques and tangles of specific proteins in the brain.
 These proteins are called beta-amyloid and tau.
 Researchers believe these proteins lead to the progression of Alzheimer’s disease.

 Experts in Alzheimer’s disease theorize that reducing or preventing beta-amyloid deposits or tau tangles in the brain could help to slow or stop disease progression.